sahkunal/DOORBELL/README.md

 The other four players must defend their own dorms by spending in-game coins to build **guns, mines, and gates**.
 The Ghost's objective is to break through these defenses and eliminate the defenders, while the defenders work together to protect their dorms and survive.

+The **Solana blockchain handles the wagering system**.
+Each player deposits their SOL bet into a secure vault at the beginning of the match.
+Once the game ends, the vault distributes the collected SOL according to the game's outcome and rules.

+The game creates an asymmetric experience where the Ghost focuses on attacking and breaking defenses, while the other four players focus on resource management, strategy, and survival.

 ### 💰 On-Chain Wagering

 Players wager **SOL** to enter the game.
 The wagers are held in a **Solana vault** throughout the match and are distributed according to the final game outcome.